-Teaching children the value of clean drinking water.
+Teaching children the value of clean drinking water where we have taps in our own homes.
 Focussing on nurseries and school.

-Fundraising for clean drinking water projects.
+Fundraising for clean drinking water projects where there is no sustainable source of clean drinking water available.
 Working with local people to implement them.

 It is not right that children get their drinking water from a pond that cows use as a toilet.

 August 2015: House Of Rompa first collection banked.

 December 2016: With a massive contribution from Mauldeth Road Primary School added we reached £8000.

 August 2018: £13000 raised so far, with matched funding from Rotary Foundation coming soon and partnership with Rotary Club of Ho, Ghana.

 June 2019: Commissioning of the water supply so that from today there is water at four stand pipe sites in Fievie-Dugame